 - Active Fascial Release offers a functional and four-dimensional understanding of the body – an essential aspect of modern manual therapy.

-- AFR breaks the ties to and removes the limitations of the treatment table, by bringing the client upright in gravity and into movement.
+- AFR breaks the ties to and removes the limitations of the treatment table.
+It does this by bringing the client upright in gravity and into movement.

 This one-day workshop will change the way you see and understand the body.
-It will therefore change the way you work as a massage therapist- with more ease, more accuracy and improved results.
+By attending this day, it will change the way you work as a massage therapist.
+You will work with more ease, more accuracy and improved results.

 Who Can Attend?

 This Functional Movement and Active Fascial Release workshop is for practitioners, qualified in any form of Body Massage Therapy.

 Qualification Recognition by Professional Associations

 For stand alone insurance Balens

 You may also be interested in the following:

 - Born to Walk